AnoopAlias/AUTOM8N/docs/installation_cluster.rst

   Important: Users must log into cPanel and use the Remote MySQL feature to set up access from these hosts.
 After you have done this, if you would like to configure access from all users’ accounts click here.

 Thats it.
-Your new host will replicate and start serving the website oce the /home data is replicated.
+Your new host will start serving the website once the /home data is replicated.You can shutdown nginx on this host until data is replicated

 Adding more webservers to horizontally scale a webapp will roughly take 10 minutes ( assuming a server with cPanel DNS only installed is used)